upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 > This page defines the reading and navigation principles of the guidebook.

 This guidebook is not intended to be read linearly.
+It is a structured reference for reasoning about the governance and evolution of software systems.

+Different readers will engage with different parts depending on their role, intent, and level of familiarity.
+This page establishes the interpretive framework for using the guidebook correctly.

+---

+## 1. Purpose and reading posture

+The guidebook is designed as a disciplined reference, not as a narrative exposition.

+It supports:

+- Selective consultation
+- Iterative refinement of understanding
+- Role-dependent entry points

+Readers are expected to move between sections, revisit definitions, and use concepts as stable anchors for reasoning.

+Linear reading is possible but not assumed.

+---

+## 2. Two complementary structures

+The initiative comprises two complementary but distinct structures:

+- **The guidebook** — the exposition of the discipline of Upstream Software Engineering.
+- **The guidebook governance framework** — the rules, procedures, and criteria that govern how the guidebook itself is maintained and evolved.

+This page concerns the guidebook as read by practitioners, researchers, and decision-makers.

+The governance framework is relevant to contributors and editors.
+Its purpose is to ensure conceptual coherence, stability, and controlled evolution.

+---

+## 3. Conceptual architecture

+The structure of the guidebook reflects the conceptual architecture of the discipline.

+Concepts are introduced at higher levels of abstraction and refined progressively.
+Subsections clarify, specialize, or operationalize parent concepts.

+The organization is therefore not editorial convenience.
+It encodes the decomposition of the discipline into coherent conceptual areas.

+Cross-references indicate conceptual relationships.
+They do not necessarily imply containment or hierarchy.

+Reading the guidebook means traversing a conceptual structure.

+---

+## 4. Normativity and compliance

+Not all content in the guidebook carries the same normative force.

+Three categories are distinguished:

+### Normative

+Normative content defines what is considered valid within the discipline.

+It establishes:

+- The scope of the discipline
+- The metamodel and its constraints
+- The valid transformation patterns (plays)

+Normative content is located in **Foundations**.

+Compliance with the discipline is assessed exclusively against this content.

+### Guiding

+Guiding content provides recommended ways of enacting the normative core in real contexts.

+It may suggest:

+- Representations
+- Artifacts
+- Practices
+- Organizational patterns

+Guiding content is located in **Guidelines**.

+It does not impose obligations.
+Multiple enactments may conform equally to the same normative core.

+### Informative

+Informative content provides context, motivation, or reusable materials.

+It includes:

+- The problem space that motivates the discipline
+- Downloadable or referential resources

+Informative content carries no normative force.

+---

+## 5. Structural parts of the guidebook

+The guidebook is organized into four main parts, each with a distinct epistemic role:

+### Motivation — Informative / Pre-normative

+Explains why Upstream Software Engineering is needed.
+Describes the problem space and the limitations observed in current practice.

+It prepares the reader but does not define validity.

+### Foundations — Normative

+Defines the core of the discipline.

+It includes:

+- The formal definition of the discipline
+- The metamodel
+- The plays (valid transformations)

+Foundations answer:

+> What is considered valid within this discipline?

+### Guidelines — Guiding

+Provides recommended ways of enacting the normative core in practical contexts.

+Guidelines are adaptable and optional, provided conformity to Foundations is preserved.

+### Resources — Informative

+Provides reusable materials such as white papers, templates, canvases, and related artifacts.

+Resources support application but do not define validity.

+---

+## 6. Page types and epistemic roles

+Within parts, pages serve distinct epistemic functions.

+### Concept Definition pages

+Provide precise and stable normative anchors.
+They establish the canonical vocabulary of the discipline.

+### Rationale pages

+Explain why definitions were adopted.
+They analyze relevant literature and extract essential aspects that shaped the definition.

+### Usage & Relations pages

+Clarify interpretation and application.
+They discuss relationships to other concepts and to external frameworks.

+When studying a concept deeply, the recommended sequence is:

+1. Definition
+2. Rationale
+3. Usage & Relations

+This separation prevents confusion between validity, justification, and application.

+---

+## 7. Analytical usage

+The guidebook functions as an analytical instrument.

+Its concepts can be used to:

+- Evaluate governance approaches
+- Clarify system and portfolio boundaries
+- Analyze transformation patterns
+- Compare methodological families
+- Identify structural gaps in existing practices

+Concepts are designed to operate as lenses.

+The guidebook supports disciplined reasoning rather than procedural instruction.

+---

+## 8. Navigation and reading strategies

+Different readers may adopt different entry points.

+### First-time readers

+Start with **Motivation**, then proceed to **Foundations**.

+### Architects and technical leads

+Use **Foundations** as a reference model.
+Consult **Guidelines** selectively when translating concepts into practice.

+### Governance roles

+Focus on **Foundations**, especially the plays.
+Use Guidelines to contextualize enactment choices.

+### Researchers and educators

+Read Foundations in full.
+Treat Guidelines and Resources as supporting material.

+Iterative reading and revisiting definitions is expected.

+---

+## 9. Using the guidebook in context

+The guidebook itself is not a project deliverable.

+Concrete outputs—such as internal models, documents, or customer-facing artifacts—are created outside the guidebook.

+The guidebook defines:

+- Conceptual structures
+- Valid transformations
+- Recommended enactment patterns

+Their instantiation is always context-dependent.

+---

+## 10. Governance and evolution

+The guidebook evolves under explicit governance.

+Each released version represents a stable and reviewable state.

+Changes are introduced incrementally.
+Prior versions remain valid references.

+Normative claims must always reference a specific version.

+Conceptual stability is intentional and deliberate.

+---

+## 11. Active reading

+The guidebook assumes intellectual engagement.

+Readers are encouraged to:

+- Compare definitions with their existing mental models
+- Trace implications across conceptual boundaries
+- Examine tensions between frameworks
+- Identify implicit assumptions in current practices

+The guidebook rewards disciplined and reflective reading.

+---

+## Summary

+- The guidebook encodes the conceptual architecture of a discipline.
+- Foundations define validity.
+- Guidelines support enactment without imposing obligations.
+- Motivation and Resources provide context.
+- Page types distinguish definition, justification, and application.
+- Reading paths depend on role and intent.
+- Versions matter.

+Use this guidebook as a structured instrument for reasoning about the governance and evolution of software systems.

+---
+---

+# How to read this guidebook

+> This page defines the reading and navigation principles of the guidebook.

+This guidebook is not intended to be read linearly.

 It is designed as a **reference for reasoning and governance**, where different readers may engage with different parts depending on their role, intent, and level of familiarity.